API Documentation: Chain

 Chain with no elements, a singleton

-Chain with exactly one element, a concatenation of two chains or a wrapper for another collection.
+Chain with exactly one element, a concatenation of two chains, or a wrapper for a Seq.

 In code it looks like this: